 'Fred, you are such a wimp,' he thought to himself.

 Edgar Teglee's favorite medium was painting on black velvet.
 He liked how you use bright, vivid colors to contrast the dark of the velvet.
 He loved the texture of the fabric and how it gave something exquisite to his pieces.
 But most of all, he just loved painting.
 At one time he had been a prisoner of art.
 Now he used art to set himself free.

 His gallery show had attracted a lot of media attention.
-It had made headlines last year when he and several other people had been rescued from the long-abandoned insane asylum following a plot to take over the world with brain tanks.
-Since then, everyone but he and Gloria von Gouten had managed to slip into anonymity.
+It had made headlines last year when he and several other people had been rescued from the long-abandoned insane asylum following a plot to take over the world with psychic brain tanks.
+Since then, everyone but he and Gloria von Gouton had managed to slip into anonymity.
 Actually, Edgar had been almost completely sequestered this past year, constantly working on these pieces that he felt had to be made, had to be shared with the world.
 The people had to know how they had felt, there, in that asylum, long forgotten and isolated.
-But since he broke the isolation, he had gotten an enormous amount of press.
+It was only now that he, too took a place in the spotlight.
+Ever since he broke the isolation, he had gotten an enormous amount of press.

 Boyd Cooper said couldn't get Friday off to drive down, but Edgar had a feeling that he just didn't want to go to an art show.
 Boyd wasn't really much of an 'art' guy.

 Actually, so far, the only person who had returned his invitation in the affirmative was Fred Bonaparte.
 Edgar was glad of that.
 Fred was a friendly guy, Edgar had always thought.